uday-hub/vibeosys-assignment/README.md

 - **State Management**
   - Managed using React functional components and useState hooks
+  - Managed using **Redux Toolkit** (productsSlice) for centralized state
   - Modular components for reusability and scalability

 ## Technologies Used

 - React JS (functional components)
+- Redux Toolkit for state management
 - Tailwind CSS for styling
 - React Router for navigation
 - JavaScript (ES6+)